The Great Transformation (book): Reception

 Economist Joseph Stiglitz favors Polanyi's account of market liberalization, arguing that the failures of "Shock Therapy" in Russia and the failures of IMF reform packages echo Polanyi's arguments.
 Stiglitz also summarizes the difficulties of "market liberalization" in that it requires unrealistic "flexibility" amongst the poor.

 Charles Kindleberger praised the book, saying it "is a useful corrective to the economic interpretation of the world, and should be read more and more by economists, particularly those of the Chicago school."
-He did however argue that everything in the book should not be taken as accurate.
+He did however propose that he would "continue to quote Polanyi.
+Though not necessarily to believe everything he says."

+Polanyi's argument is often cited as the "Polanyian moment", "Polanyi Moment" or "Polanyi's moment", which indicates the time when social protectionism starts to surpass marketization and thus reversing the direction of the double movement.
+This term has been used to describe the situation after the Great Recession in 2008 the COVID-19 pandemic.
+Gemici compared the Polanyi Moment to the Minsky moment, the moment of a sudden collapse in the market.